A creative writer at heart, Janis was first published at age 11. Most of her poems express core issues of love, loss, trauma, and healing.

 Terror attacks are happening all over the world with what seems to be more frequency.
 Maybe we are just more aware.
 I often deal with the wretchedness of victimization caused by terror attacks through writing poetry.

-As I begin to craft the right words about the latest act of senseless violence, another one occurs.
-Therefore, I offer three haiku-inspired poetic forms in remembrance of the lives lost, within a span of days, in Russia, Syria, Sweden and Egypt.
+As I began to craft the right words about these acts of senseless violence some years ago, other atrocities kept occurring.
+I offered three haiku-inspired poetic forms in remembrance of the lives lost, within a span of days, in Russia, Syria, Sweden and Egypt.

 Our compassion grows as the pain which connects us as human beings deepens.
-The plight of our global brothers and sisters, who were hit without warning, starts to hit home as we anticipate it happening anywhere and at anytime.
+The plight of our global brothers and sisters, who were hit without warning, now hits home as we anticipate it happening anywhere and at any time.
 As humans, when it happens to one, it happens to all.
-The latest mass shootings in El Paso, Texas and Dayton, Ohio are painful illustrations that we in America are not immune from similar inhumane attacks that cause terror.
+There are too many to name in our own country, which include El Paso, Texas and Dayton, Ohio in recent years.
+The recent mass shooting in Buffalo, New York where 10 African Americans were murdered at a grocery store by a White supremacist, has been categorized as domestic terrorism and hate crime.
+Within a week, we were shocked by the latest mass shooting at an elementary school in Uvalde, Texas, where 19 children and two teachers were slaughtered by gunfire.
+These are painful illustrations that we in America are no longer immune to violent acts of terrorism in places that were once deemed safe.

-It is hard to find the words to express the impact of global tragedy.
-I choose poetry as a form of expression to encapsulate tragedy in a way that provides a platform of empathy for and validation of our human nature and experience.
+It is hard to find the words to express the impact of these national and global tragedies.
+I choose poetry as a form of expression to encapsulate tragedy in a way that provides a platform of empathy for and validation of our human reactions and experiences.
+I have added two more haiku in honor of the recent victims.

 [Due to the dark subject matter, the use of haiku in this article is untraditional in keeping with its true form.
 Traditional haiku typically pays homage to imagery involving lightness, the four seasons and nature.]